garden-io/garden/docs/reference/action-types/Test/container.md

   # List of volumes that should be mounted when starting the container.
   #
-  # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when
+  # Note: If neither `hostPath` nor `action` is specified,
-  # deploying the container.
+  # an empty ephemeral volume is created and mounted when deploying the container.
   volumes:
     - # The name of the allocated volume.
       name: